The time in Brooklyn is now:

 Among my favorites of her works is her sets of abstract forestry.
 Something is worth mentioning on this topic.
 Painting and reproducing both foliage and woodlands has been a difficult artistic task from the earliest of times.
 A number of approaches to this subject appear by numerous masters.
 The Chinese and the Orient uses a combination of abstraction, and economized brush strokes to render, quite beautifully, a recognizable forest and woodlands.
 In the 11th Century, Chinese imperial artists such as Guo Xi laid of the artistic lexicon of the great classic works of art, many which now reside in the Imperial Collection in Taiwan.
 By the mid-14th Century, the tradition had been expanded and great scrolls with illustrations where produce by the likes of artists such as Huang Gongwang.
 This truly monumental work is worth clinking on to enjoy the breadth and enormity of this classical and underappreciated work.
 Have patients for the download, because it is a huge detailed image and work of art.

 The next stage in the evolution of the artistic rendering of forestry comes from the Dutch Masters of the Dutch Golden Age.
 The Dutch masters moved from making foliage an element of a painting, to make it the actual subject.
 Landscape painting was developed by Rembrandt, Vermeer, van de Velde, Jacob van Ruisdael, Aelbert Cuyp, Reubens, and my favorite, Meindert Hobbema.
 Hobbema, who doesn't get his fair share of recognition, was likely the greatest landscape painter of the Dutch Golden Age.
 He painted what sold, and a lot of his works seem derivative of each other.
-And then he stopped painting, but he was so prodigious that he has Master Pieces in nearly every worthwhile museum in the world from Detroit to the Hermitage.
+And then he stopped painting iand switched careers.
+He was so prodigiousi, however, that he has masterpieces in nearly every worthwhile museum in the world from Detroit to the Hermitage.
 What makes Hobbema unique is that is compositions, and trees are whole to their environment.
 By that we mean that flow of wind through the paintings, and how the leaves rustle and are lit, are consistent with a real time and space.
 In this way, water, trees, clouds, people, are locked together in a singular movement and moment in the flow of time.
 No one, not even Ruisdael, did this as well as Hobbema.

 As we move into modern times, late in the 19th Century, Vincent Van Gogh redefined western landscape art, both in its abstraction and with the fusion of Oriental, and specifically Japanese, aesthetics.
 Van Gogh not only revolutionized landscape painting, but the specific work he did on trees was most extraordinary, novel and aberrant.
-You can draw a line in Western Art, in the areas of landscape and woodland representation and being prior to Van Gogh, and everything since.
-His cypress trees, almond blossoms, and understory all i create new lexicon of man's interaction with a wooded environment.
+You can draw a line in the history of Western Art.
+In the areas of landscape and woodland representation you have what exists prior to Van Gogh, and everything since.
+His cypress trees, almond blossoms, and understory all create new lexicon of man's interaction with a wooded environment.
 Van Gogh has moved foliage from a stage for human events, into a living subject personified, and representative of its own separate mysterious meaning, for which man is a interloper.